mfncooper/mockery/README.md

     mockery.deregisterAllowables(['async', 'path', 'util']);

-Sometimes it's useful to allow bunch of modules to be allowed without a warnings.
+Sometimes it's useful to allow bunch of modules without a warnings.
 For example, when your code transpiled via babel.
 In that case you can allow them

     mockery.registerAllowableRegExp(/.+\$\.object-assign/ig);